lupyuen/lupyuen.github.io/src/flash.md

     blflash flash sdk_app_helloworld.bin --port COM5
     ```

     (Change `sdk_app_helloworld.bin` to the full path of the firmware binary to be flashed.
-Change `COM5` to the serial port assigned to PineCone.)
+Change `COM5` to the serial port assigned to BL602)

 1. We should see...